 Download a map from the website (or pick up a copy from any visitor centre along the Great Ocean Road), jump in your car and plan a leisurely few hours exploring the trail:

 - GORGE Chocolates – Belgian-style chocolates are the specialty here (the hot chocolate is delish!), and there are also llamas to have a look at

 - Apostle Whey Cheese – just a few kilometres up the road is the family-run dairy farm which makes award-winning cheeses, tastings are $1

 - Dairylicious Farm Fudge – free tastings of delicious, homemade fudge

 - Timboon Railway Shed Distillery – have a whisky tasting or lunch at this fabulous spot

 - Aldo’s Olives – taste locally grown olives and olive oils

-- Timboon Fine Ice Cream – highly recommend finishing up lunch at the Timboon Railway Shed Distillery with an ice cream from here
+- Timboon Fine Ice Cream – I highly recommend finishing up lunch at the Timboon Railway Shed Distillery by wandering over to get an ice cream from here

 - Sow & Piglets Microbrewery – drop by the brewery in Cooriemungle or do a tasting at the microbrewery in Port Campbell

 - The Place of Wonder – guided tours of an edible garden

 - Tip: Some locations are only open seasonally, so check online or call ahead